 Trim Level Breakdown

 The Escape is offered in S, SE and Titanium trim levels.

 The S comes standard with the 2.5-liter motor in addition to A/C, power windows and locks, a rearview camera, a six-speaker AM/FM/CD stereo with an AUX input, SYNC-based Bluetooth connectivity, cruise control, keyless entry and 17-inch steel wheels with hubcaps.

-The SE adds the 1.6-liter engine (with the option to upgrade to the 2.0-liter) as well as a SiriusXM satellite radio, a power-adjustable driver's seat, a compass and outside temperature display, automatic on/off headlights, fog lights, dual chrome exhaust tips, body-color exterior trim, silver front and rear faux skid plates, and 17-inch silver-painted aluminum wheels.
+The SE adds the 1.6-liter engine (with the option to upgrade to either the 2.0-liter or the 2.5) as well as a SiriusXM satellite radio, a power-adjustable driver's seat, a compass and outside temperature display, automatic on/off headlights, fog lights, dual chrome exhaust tips, body-color exterior trim, silver front and rear faux skid plates, and 17-inch silver-painted aluminum wheels.

 The Titanium brings leather upholstery, heated from seats, dual-zone automatic climate control, a premium Sony audio system, MyFord Touch, an auto-dimming rearview mirror, ambient interior lighting, a foot-active power liftgate, fog lights, a proximity key, push-button start, a reverse sensing system and 18-inch silver-painted aluminum wheels.

-Highlights from the options list include a panoramic sunroof, a navigation system, 19-inch wheels, a forward sensing system,
+Highlights from the options list include a panoramic sunroof, a navigation system and 19-inch alloy wheels.

 All Escape models come standard with dual front, front side and full-length side curtain airbags in addition to a driver's knee airbag, traction and stability control systems and a tire-pressure monitoring system.

 Notably, the side airbags feature an adaptive venting technology that automatically deflates to better protect smaller passengers.